MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-storage.md

 If the Storage/AllowStorageSenseGlobal policy is disabled, then this policy does not have any effect.

-If you enable this policy setting, you must provide the minimum number of days a cloud-backed file can remain unopened before Storage Sense dehydrates it from the sync root.
+If you enable this policy setting, you must provide the minimum number of days a cloud-backed file can remain unopened before Storage Sense dehydrates it.
 Supported values are: 0–365.

 If you set this value to zero, Storage Sense will not dehydrate any cloud-backed content.
 The default value is 0, which never dehydrates cloud-backed content.